forsythfuture/FFTemplates/README.md

-# Package of Forsyth Futures Data Request Template
+# Package of Forsyth Futures' Templates

 The FFTemplates package contains a data request and PDF bookdown template.